Severance pay in Germany: What is the “fair amount”?

 What other payments may be relevant?

 • Lost salary payments for the time of the job search.
 As a rule, there is a considerable drop in salary when you are looking for a job, despite unemployment benefits.
 However, these can often be “replaced” by the old employer.
-For example, an employee ma file an action for protection against unfair dismissal.
-The court comes to the conclusion that the dismissal was invalid about six months after the termination date.
+For example, an employee may file an action for protection against unfair dismissal.
+The court concludes that the dismissal was invalid about six months after the termination date.
 Then the employer must pay the wages for that period.
 Even though the employee did not work as a result of the invalid dismissal.
 Legally speaking, the employer was in “default of acceptance” and must therefore pay the employee who was dismissed.
 That means essentially “no work, but money anyway”.
 In addition, a short dismissal protection procedure can affect the amount of the actual severance payment

 • Bonuses, commissions, other variable or one-off payments.
-Employees often forget the existence of bonuses, commissions and other one-off payments that have not yet been paid out.
+Employees often forget the existence of bonuses, commissions, and other one-off payments that have not yet been paid out.
 Of course, these should always be claimed on top of the actual severance pay.
 And not “settled” by the severance pay.

-• Other wages: Such as unpaid overtime, pro rata vacation pay and Christmas bonus as well as other “open” wage payments.
+• Other wages: Such as unpaid overtime, pro rata vacation pay, and Christmas bonus as well as other “open” wage payments.
 They should also be claimed in addition to the actual severance pay.

-Notice received: Now what?
+Notice of termination received: Now what?